yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                              selected Security accounts will be returned.
 This is calculated as value less cost basis.

     - Rtn Capital Gains:     When selected, the calculated capital gains for the selected Security accounts will be returned.
-The gains calculation is 'simple' and will not identify short/long term gains (for example).
+This gains calculation is 'simple' and will not identify short/long term gains (for example).
 NOTE: when this option is selected then an extra row will appear, that allows you to select the date range for the capital gains reporting.

                              > WARNING: The date range cannot exceed the 'balance asof date'.
 Any transactions (gains) after the asof date will be excluded from the calculation!

+    - (Cap/Gains Short):     As above, but returns the 'short' capital gains value
+    - (Cap/Gains Long):      As above, but returns the 'long' capital gains value

     - Include Cash Balances: When selected then cash balances on (selected) investment accounts will be included too.
                              ONLY applies to the 'Rtn Cost Basis' option (not the ur-gains, or capital-gains options)